FAQ

 Q. How can you help me?

-I will use my knowledge, skills, and experience to help you get grants from federal agencies and foundations, corporations, and individuals.
+A: I will use my knowledge, skills, and experience to help you get grants from federal agencies and foundations, corporations, and individuals.
 I can serve as a Proposal Manager; Proposal Writer; Strategist; Red Team Reviewer; Orals Coach; and produce White Papers.

 Q. Will I win if I hire you?

-No organization can guarantee that your application will lead to a government contract, and you should be very wary of people who make this claim.
+A. No organization can guarantee that your application will lead to a government contract, and you should be very wary of people who make this claim.
 I can guarantee that I will use my knowledge, skills, and experience to make your grant applications as complete, compliant, and persuasive as possible.

 Q. How long does it take for you to do a proposal?